RafaelEstevamReis/SimpleMPD/README.md

 > The **MPD** command protocol exchanges line-based text records between client and server over TCP.
 Once the client is connected to the server, they conduct a conversation until the client closes the connection.
 The conversation flow is always initiated by the client.

-## What this repo does ?
+## What this lib does ?

-Today ?
-Some cool stuff but not all, I'm still writing it.
+Currently it has all crucial commands to understand and control the MPD server

-It connects, receives the Version and waits for commands, which I implemented:
+Current implemented commands

 * Ping
 * Close - Closes the socket as docs request